sav-che/TL-2/Authors/Bohlin, Knut Harald {std. Bohlin} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 273](https://www.biodiversitylibrary.org/item/103859#page/283/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 273](https://www.biodiversitylibrary.org/page/33265470) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bohlin, Knut Harald {std.
 Bohlin}|first entry]] for this author

 ### Author

 \* Bohlin, Knut Harald (1869-1956), Swedish botanist (phycologist), educated at Södermalms secondary grammar school in Stockholm until 1887, studied at the University of Uppsala, fil. kand.
 1892, fil. lic.
-1898, fil. dr. 1901, lecturer in botany at a college at Stockholm 1901, lector in natural history and chemistry at Södermalms sec. gramm. school 1901-1914, rector of a school in Stockholm from 1914. (*Bohlin*).
+1898, fil. dr. 1901, lecturer in botany at a college at Stockholm 1901, lector in natural history and chemistry at Södermalms sec. gramm. school 1901-1914, rector of a school in Stockholm from 1914.
+**Abbreviated name**: *Bohlin*

 #### Herbarium and types